genome/analysis-workflows/README.md

 ## Documentation

-All documentation of CWL pipelines, subworkflows and tools as well as additional information regarding test data, continous integration and configuration, please see the GitHub wiki: https://github.com/genome/analysis-workflows/wiki
+All documentation of CWL pipelines, subworkflows, and tools as well as additional information regarding test data, continous integration, and configuration can be found on the GitHub wiki: https://github.com/genome/analysis-workflows/wiki

 ## Images